 Software as a Service (SaaS) should be a great thing.
 It reduces cost of ownership, improves availability and security, keeps you up to date with the latest version, gives you access to road-tested new features and makes the notion of obsolete software obsolete!
 No more 8-10 year reinvestment cycles.

 As software authors and providers have re-engineered for SaaS and make their older platforms obsolete, the pressure is on businesses to carry on with unsupported systems or bite the bullet and move.

-ERP frameworks (stands for enterprise resource planning which in plain non-tech English means ‘the software that runs your business’) and generic WMSs (warehouse management systems) are typically proposed by software houses as the way to go.
+ERP frameworks (stands for enterprise resource planning which in plain non-tech English means ‘the software that runs your business’) and generic WMSs (warehouse management systems) are typically proposed by software houses who act as resellers as the way to go.

 The world’s largest software vendors make a fortune from these one-size-fits-all frameworks in license fees, precisely because they’re supposedly easily configurable for any and every business.

 Software houses brim full of developers (who love coding more than configuring) like these ERP frameworks too because they can charge large sums and the configuration that becomes customization (that’s coding) turns the development cycle into an open check.

 Meanwhile the software house’s business analysts are meant to grasp your business specificities in depth; at a level of granularity sufficient to enable a comprehensive business and technical specification to be formed.
 Except they rarely get into enough detail, because they don’t always know what question to ask relative to wine, or you forgot to mention something you considered so obvious that it wasn’t worth explicitly describing.